-One of the first activities Aviemore had to offer was easy access to the Cairngorm Mountains, where on average snow falls for 76 days of the year.
-Best months to catch some skiing action are between January and April, with the snow sometimes stretching into May if you are lucky!
+One of the first activities Aviemore had to offer was easy access to the Cairngorm Mountains, where on average snowfalls for 76 days of the year.
+The best months to catch some skiing action are between January and April, with the snow sometimes stretching into May if you are lucky!
 You can get a day pass for the slopes for £36, with equipment rental from around £20.
-Book your ski pass and rentals here.

 If you are not into your winter sports then hiking the Cairngorm Mountain is another option, just make sure you pack appropriate clothing as Scottish weather is famous for catching out the unprepared!
 A funicular railway also takes you to the top of the slope, where on a sunny day the views are incredible!

-My favourite way to pass a cold, winter day is to buy a cheap sledge, find a steep hill and pretend I’m 5 years old again.
-This followed by a warm pub and a hot drink is the perfect day out!
+My favourite way to pass a cold, winter day is to buy a cheap sled, find a steep hill and pretend I’m 5 years old again.
+This followed by a warm pub and a hot drink is a perfect day out!